ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Hindsight is amazing.
 With hindsight every production incident, bug, oversight and misinterpretation of requirements is obvious and preventable.
 Post-mortems or Major Incident Reviews are also great.
 With Post-mortems/MIRs we aim to build an understanding of the domino effect of small yet interconnected failures which lead to an incident.
 If we’re lucky we might even find some root causes and perhaps identify some specific improvements to build confidence that it won’t happen again.

-> _"Your inability to reconstruct past beliefs will inevitably cause you to underestimate the extent to which you were surprised by past events."_

 Hindsight is also deeply flawed.
 Hindsight is actually little more than a convenient narrative based on poorly remembered facts.
-In Thinking, Fast and Slow, Kahneman describes the poor performance of our brains to remember past events accurately.
-Kahneman goes on to explain the impact hindsight bias has on decision making and how we evaluate decisions, we naturally tend to overly emphasises the outcomes of decisions rather than the process.
+In Thinking, Fast and Slow, Daniel Kahneman describes the poor performance of our brains to remember past events accurately.
+He goes on to explain the impact hindsight bias has on decision making and how we evaluate decisions, we naturally tend to overly emphasises the outcomes of decisions rather than the process.

 What if we had something more objective than hindsight?
 What if would we reduce the impact of our cognitive biases?
 What if instead of trying to remember where we went wrong we could attempt to predict and pre-empt our failures?

  A pre-mortem is a technique which attempts to counteract some of the common cognitive biases which can negatively impact decision making amongst teams.
-Gary Klien is often credited with popularising the Pre-Mortem, whilst Kahneman has explored both the underlying cognitive science and the potential benefits.
+Gary Klein is often credited with popularising the Pre-Mortem, whilst Kahneman has explored both the underlying cognitive science and the potential benefits.
 In particular Kahneman highlights two key benefits the technique can bring to teams when they are in a planning or decision making mode.

 ### Unleashing imagination

-> _"They didn't want more information that might spoil their story.
-WYSIATI."_

-Kahneman discusses the role of a cognitive bias which he names What You See Is All There Is (WYSIATI).
-Whilst WYSIATI enables us to make quick and intuitive decisions based on only partial information, it can also lead us into the trap of jumping to conclusions without all the facts.
-Pre-mortems encourage us to think about situations that haven't yet occurred and therefore rely on using our imagination.
+Kahneman discusses the role of a common cognitive bias which he names What You See Is All There Is (WYSIATI).
+Whilst WYSIATI can be useful in helping us to make quick and intuitive decisions based on only partial information, it can also lead us into the trap of jumping to conclusions without all the facts.

+Pre-mortems encourage us to think about situations that haven't yet occurred and therefore rely on us using our imagination.
 The importance of this is that it nudges us away from defaulting to our existing models of the world.
-Limiting the impact of WYSIATI allows you to critique your project or system in a way that you actually start to learn new things about it, rather than just confirming what you already know.
+By limiting the impact of WYSIATI pre-mortems allow us to critique a project or system in a way that enables us to actually start to learn new things about it, rather than just confirming what we already know.

 ### Countering groupthink

-> _"This is a case of overconfidence.
-They seem to believe they know more than they actually do know."_

 It can be easy for groups to fall into the trap of prioritising conformity over critical thinking.
 Kahneman explains that as a group approaches a decision the phenomenon of groupthink begins to impact their behaviour.
 The group's confidence tends to increase and any doubts or alternative opinions tend to be gradually suppressed.
 Opposers of a decision might tend to be perceived as obstructive to progress, lacking in commitment to the group or simply not understanding the groups goals.
 Pre-mortems attempt to prevent uncritical optimism from becoming the default of a group by exploring different perspectives and using these to inform better quality decisions.